tpanj/cht.exe/README.md

 Look in https://github.com/chubin/cheat.sh for more info.

+See [Motivation](doc/motivation.md) for reasons this software esists.

 # Installation

-Just copy [downloaded](bin/cht.exe) cht.exe to some of your %PATH% dir to use it from every console.
+Just copy [downloaded](https://github.com/TadejPanjtar/cht/raw/master/bin/cht.exe) cht.exe to some of your %PATH% dir to use it from every console.

 e.g.: copy cht.exe c:\windows\system32 (but you need privileges)